 Derailleur, gearing and shifting

 The stock gearing/shifting on this generation of Rowbike is a little wonky.
-I suspect this is part of the reason the later models use a NuVinci CVT rear hub instead of a traditional freewheel and derailleur.
+I suspect this is part of why the later models use a NuVinci CVT rear hub instead of a traditional freewheel and derailleur.
 I have read that many Rowbike owners have successfully performed the NuVinci swap on older bikes as well.
 The NuVinci hub is a parking lot item for me at this point - mostly because I just purchased the Rowbike and prefer not to spend more money on it just yet.

 A more balanced freewheel (something like the IRD Freewheel Cyclone Mark 1 7SP) may be a short-term/low-cost improvement.
 I suspect it would smooth out shifts between gears 1 and 2 anyway.
 On the stock freewheel, the jump between first gear and second gear is huge (see red and green below).

 As I mentioned, the Rowbike 726 King is a faster bike than I expected - especially downhill.
 Mine is a “Dave Cam” version, which helps!
 2006 or newer Rowbikes have the Dave Cam; 2005 and earlier do not (unless they are modified).